Tutorial | Time series extrema extraction (Time series preparation part 5)¶

-In the previous hands-on lesson on the time series Windowing recipe, we demonstrated how to build a wide variety of causal and non-causal window aggregations, adjusting parameters like width, bounds, and shape along the way.
+In the previous tutorial on the time series Windowing recipe, we demonstrated how to build a wide variety of causal and non-causal window aggregations, adjusting parameters like width, bounds, and shape along the way.

 The Extrema Extraction recipe finds a global extremum (minimum or maximum) in one dimension of a time series and performs windowing functions around the timestamp of the extremum on all dimensions.

-This hands-on lesson picks up where the Windowing hands-on lesson finished.
-If you have not completed that lesson, you only need to have completed the Resampling hands-on lesson so that you have the orders_resampled dataset in your Flow.
+This tutorial picks up where the windowing tutorial finished.
+If you have not completed that tutorial, you only need to have completed the resampling tutorial so that you have the orders_resampled dataset in your Flow.

 Compute aggregates around the global maximum¶

 Let’s use the Extrema Extraction recipe to find the global maximum amount spent for each time series, and then compute the average spent in a 7-day non-causal (bilateral) window around each global maximum value.